everymonday100/jprobe/docs/NEGATIVES.md

 **Lesson:** Latent steering produces non-linear bifurcations, not linear resonance.
 The correct model is attractor dynamics with threshold transitions, not wave amplification.
 This IS a confirmed causal effect (sham-stable), just not the linear kind initially hypothesized.

+## RMT filtering (Marchenko-Pastur / Tracy-Widom signal extraction)

+**Experiment:** Filter middle-layer activations (L14–27, last prompt token, N=64) by zeroing singular components below an adaptive spectral threshold (MP-informed, median-eigenvalue × 3), then re-measure out-of-sample operand corr (k-fold CV, no label leakage).

+**Result:** Mean OOS corr drops from 0.94 → 0.89 (Δ = −0.047); worst at range
+edges (Δ = −0.11 at L14, L24–27). ~17 components retained; still harms generalization.

+**Why:** Operand signal is NOT concentrated in a few Tracy-Widom spikes.
+It is distributed across the spectrum, so any hard spectral cutoff (MP, PCA, circular) removes task-relevant directions.
+Linear/spectral compression is lossy by design here.

+**Lesson:** Operand encoding is a distributed subspace, not a low-rank spectral outlier.
+Consistent with all prior negatives (temporal, circular, wave): the signal is non-linear and spread out; only magnitude-level distributed probes work.

+## Spectral subtraction ("remove top-k syntax slab")

+**Hypothesis (Gemini):** top-17 spectral components are a "syntax slab" masking interference waves of digits; zeroing them should reveal hidden digit structure.

+**Experiment:** Zero top-k singular components (k=4,8,17,32,64), reconstruct, measure out-of-sample operand corr (k-fold CV).

+**Result:** Removing even top-4 collapses OOS corr from 0.94 to −0.65. k=64 → 0.000 (all-zero, trivial).
+Any top-k removal destroys the signal.

+**Interpretation:** Top spectral components are NOT syntax noise — they carry the operand signal.
+There is nothing readable "under the slab".
+Combined with the keep-top-17 test (0.94→0.89), this shows operand encoding is concentrated in a few dominant components, consistent with the GWT ~4-chunk bottleneck.

+**Verdict:** Spectral-subtraction hypothesis falsified.
+Top components = working memory core, not a mask.

+## Linear per-digit readout (three methods)

+**Experiment:** Three linear/circular methods attempted:
+(1) linear A/B regression, (2) binary digit-presence probes (16/32 prompts),
+(3) circular phase readout mod 10.

+**Result:** All failed.
+Linear gives uncalibrated values; binary probes produce noise; circular phases collapse to binary ±π/0 (constant-label artifact) or fail sham.

+**Why:** Digits are encoded non-linearly and crystallize gradually across layers.
+Linear probes average across the trajectory and miss layer-specific structure.
+MLP next-token prediction (see RESULTS.md) shows digits ARE readable non-linearly with progressive crystallization (Δ=+0.28 early → +0.82 late).

+**Lesson:** Per-digit interpretability requires non-linear probes AND layer-specific analysis.
+Linear/circular methods are insufficient for this model's encoding scheme.

 ## Limitations summary

 - Small eval (6-prompt TEST) — no CIs